Billing Information - Customer Records and Information System (CRIS) - V42.0

 The CABS/BOS format can be selected as the CenturyLink Official Bill of Record.
 When you choose the CABS/BOS format as the CenturyLink Official Bill of Record, the paper bill can be optionally suppressed.

 CABS/BOS is a Telecom Industry Guideline format, which is copyrighted and maintained by Telcordia.
 You must contact Telcordia directly in order to obtain the CABS/BOS documentation.
-Contact Telcordia at 800-521-2673 or http://www.telcordiatechnologies.com/ to order any or all of the CABS/BOS volumes.
+Contact information for Telcordia is available at http://www.ericsson.com/ourportfolio/telcordia_landingpage to order any or all of the CABS/BOS volumes.

 The New Customer Questionnaire requires you to provide information concerning the type of bill(s) you will receive.